javascript-tutorial/pt.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 let from = "Ann";

-showMessage(from, "Hello"); // *Ann*: Hello
+showMessage(from, "Hello"); // *Ann*: Olá

-// the value of "from" is the same, the function modified a local copy alert( from ); // Ann
+// o valor de "from" é o mesmo, a função modifica a cópia local alert( from ); // Ann
 ```